Ali-1977000/RegisteringNewAccount/README.md

  - Hooks class is created in order to implement some cucumber annotations such as Before, After, beforestep, afterstep to create outline for the scenarios.

- - The "maven-cucumber-reporting" plugin is used for creating "cucumber-html-reports" under target folder.

-  – It includes pie-charts, matrixes on which tests are passing and failing.
-Even has the option to
-    show what percentage of which tags are failing and passing.